Angular-Dynamic-Hooks/ngx-dynamic-hooks/docs/documentation/v2/features.md

 ...more dynamic content...'
 ```

-As normal, make sure to include an `<ng-content>` in your parent components so Angular knows where to render the child content.
+As usual, make sure to include an `<ng-content>` in your parent components so Angular knows where to render the child content.

 There are two small caveats, however:
 1. Parent components cannot use `@ContentChildren()` to get a list of all of the nested components in the content string, as these have to be known at compile time.
-However, you can still access them via `onDynamicMount()` (see [Lifecycle methods](#55-lifecycle-methods)).
+However, you can still access them via `onDynamicMount()` (see [Lifecycle methods]( {{ "documentation/v2/features#lifecycle-methods" | relative_url }})).
 2. Multiple named `<ng-content>` outlets are currently not supported in component selector hooks.

 ## Lifecycle methods